 During these years, the survey included questions about whether the planned parents vaccinate their children against HPV, if they have not been, and if not, why they have decided not to do so.
 The research team analyzed the answers to this particular question, which is asked every year from 2010 to 2016.
 In 2010, responses were received from 3068 parents of girls and 7236 parents of boys aged 13-17 years.
 In 2016 were the responses from parents of girls in 1633 and 2255 parents of boys aged 13-17 years.
 The question was open, allowing the parents to give their reasons, rather than choose from a list.

-Scientists have sorted the answers in the "Cause" categories, dividing data on age and sex of children.
+Scientists have sorted the answers in terms of "cause", dividing the data by year and by sex of children.

 They found that girls are four main reasons why the parents refused vaccination, remained relatively stable between 2010 and 2016 years.
 Among them there were problems with security (cited by 23 percent nevaktsinatsionnyh parents in 2010 compared to 22 percent in 2016), the lack of need (21 percent vs. 20 percent), knowledge (14 percent vs. 13 percent) and the doctor's recommendations (9 per cent against 10 per cent).
 Those who relied on the absence of their children's sexual activity, reduced by nearly half over the years (19 percent vs. 10 percent).